 Britte is scheduling new clients within 2-3 weeks.
 She works with clients ages 15 and up.
 Britte also sees couples.

-New Leaf is very pleased to welcome Ashley to our practice in March 2019.
+New Leaf is very pleased to welcome Ashley to our practice.
 Ashley comes to us from Meadowlark Psychiatric and Grant Wood Area Education Agency, where she worked as a therapist and social worker.

 Ashley has 15 years of experience as a professional social worker.
 She has worked with children through Grant Wood AEA and Four Oaks.
 At Meadowlark Psychiatric Services, Ashley worked with adults and children experiencing a variety of concerns.

 Ashley uses the principles of cognitive-behavioral therapy, solution-focused therapy, and play therapy in her work with clients, and believes that a trusting relationship between the therapist and client is at the foundation of successful therapy.
 While she considers herself a generalist, Ashley has a special interest in working with children ages 5-12 and teenagers who are experiencing intense emotional issues or crises.

 Ashley has openings within 1 week for new clients.
 She works with clients ages 5-35.

 Many insurance plans cover counseling, but you should call your insurance provider to get information about your unique plan.
 New Leaf Counseling can file claims for many insurance plans, or you can pay for services out-of-pocket.
 Typically, couples therapy is not covered by insurance.